UniversalScalableFirmware/documentation/source/3_platform_orchestration_layer.rst

   * Intel has stakeholders and customers with investments in a variety of codebases, each of which have different underlying methods for firmware configuration.

-  * This makes it difficult to have a consistent user experience when configuring platforms based on various underlying firmware technologies.
+  * This makes it difficult to have a consistent user/developer experience when configuring platforms based on various underlying firmware technologies.
 This is a problem for both internal stakeholders and Intel customers.

 .. image:: images/POL_common_config_tool_diagram.png
    :alt: new common config tool diagram